qucontrol/krotov/docs/06_krotovs_method.rst

       \ket{\phi_k^{\text{bw}}(T)} = \frac{1}{\Norm{\ket{\chi_k}}} \ket{\chi_{k}(T)}

-   and use those in the backward propagation, and then later multiply again with :math:`\Norm{\ket{\chi_k}}` when calculating the pulse update.
+   for use in the backward propagation, and then later multiply again with :math:`\Norm{\ket{\chi_k}}` when calculating the pulse update.

-Note that for multiple objectives, the scheme can run in parallel, and each objectives contributes a term to the update, which are then summed.
-This is the sum in :eq:`krotov_first_order_update`.
+Note that for multiple objectives the scheme can run in parallel and each objective contributes a term to the update.
+Summation of these terms yields the sum in :eq:`krotov_first_order_update`.
 See :mod:`krotov.parallelization` for details.
 For a second-order update, the forward propagated states from step 4, both for the current iteration and the previous iteration, must be stored in